 The charcoal filter cannot be cleaned.
 It must be replaced.
-Order Part No. WB2X9883 from your Hotpoint supplier.
+Order Part No. WB02X9883 from your Hotpoint supplier.
 If the model is not vented to the outside, the air will be recirculated through a disposable charcoal filter that helps remove smoke and odors.
+The charcoal filter should be replaced when it is noticeably dirty or discolored (usually after 6-12 months, depending on hood usage).